 - Expanding access to clinical trials in remote, regional and rural areas by incorporating Tele-Trial sites where feasible.

-- Engaging with industry to discuss research opportunities in hepatocellular carcinoma.
+- Engaging with members and industry to discuss research opportunities in hepatocellular carcinoma.

-- Implementing nutrition and patient reported outcomes from concept development.
+- Implementing patient reported outcomes and translational research endpoints from concept development.